-(1) Name of the initiative Climate Engagement Canada (2) Indicate how your organisation contributed to this collaborative initiative (A) We were a lead investor in one or more focus entities (e.g. investee companies (C) We publicly endorsed the initiative (F) We provided financial support (3) Provide further detail on your participation in this collaborative initiative Mackenzie continues to be a member of Climate Engagement Canada (CEC) to help drive Canada's business transition to climate neutrality alongside other investors and to seek dialogue with corporate issuers in a single unified voice.
+Climate Engagement Canada (A) We were a lead investor in one or more focus entities (e.g. investee companies) (C) We publicly endorsed the initiative (F) We provided financial support Mackenzie continues to be a member of Climate Engagement Canada (CEC) to help drive Canada's business transition to climate neutrality alongside other investors and to seek dialogue with corporate issuers in a single unified voice.
 Mackenzie participated in several CEC engagements with issuers across the Canadian economy and serves as a member of the CEC Industry Leaders Advisory Panel.
 Our stewardship team is an active participant in CEC's efforts as well as 5 company engagements.
-(C) Initiative #3 (1) Name of the initiative Ceres (2) Indicate how your organisation contributed to this collaborative initiative (C) We publicly endorsed the initiative (G) We were part of an advisory committee or similar (3) Provide further detail on your participation in this collaborative initiative In this collective network of asset managers, public pension funds, foundations, and others, we collaborate to advance leading investment practices, corporate engagement strategies and policy solutions related to sustainability and net zero.
-(D) Initiative #4 (1) Name of the initiative (2) Indicate how your organisation contributed to this collaborative initiative (3) Provide further detail on your participation in this collaborative initiative
+(C) Initiative #3 Ceres (C) We publicly endorsed the initiative (G) We were part of an advisory committee or similar In this collective network of asset managers, public pension funds, foundations, and others, we collaborate to advance leading investment practices, corporate engagement strategies and policy solutions related to sustainability and net zero.
+(D) Initiative #4